 Let us illustrate this problem in more detail for the spherical modes of GWs.
 If we have a signal containing information about the spherical modes then matched filtering can tell us that the information is there.
-But how does the information about the modes gets into the signal?
-Obviously the answer is that we get the signal from GW detectors like LIGO, Virgo, KAGRA, TianQin or LISA~\cite{virgo_2012,lisa_2017,kagra_2019,ligo_2015,tianqin_2016}.
+But how does the information about the spherical modes get into the signal?
+Obviously, the answer is that we get the signal from GW detectors -- be them laser interferometry detectors like LIGO, Virgo, KAGRA, TianQin, or LISA~\cite{virgo_2012,lisa_2017,kagra_2019,ligo_2015,tianqin_2016,torres-orjuela_huang_2023} or atom interferometry detectors like AION, MIGA, ZAIGA, MAGIS, or AEDGE~\cite{aion_2020,miga_2018,zaiga_2020,magis_2021,aedge_2020,abend_allard_2023}.
 However, this is only pushing the question to another level.
 Because we have to ask now, how do these detectors see the spherical modes of GWs?
-At the end spherical modes are related to the angular properties of the source but we only observe the source from one ray thus looking like we should not have any information about spherical properties.
-Even assuming we see different rays at different detectors, to measure this difference would require a much better accuracy than current detectors have.
-Considering a typical GW source with a strain of $10^{-22}$ at a distance of several Mpc and assuming LIGO and KAGRA are separated by the diameter of the earth, we would require a detection accuracy of $10^{-38}$ to see an angular difference between the incoming rays, which is over 15 orders below what current detectors can achieve~\cite{GWTC3}.
+In the end, spherical modes are related to the angular properties of the source but we only observe the source from one ray thus looking like we should not have any information about spherical properties.
+Even assuming we see different rays at different detectors, measuring this difference would require much better accuracy than current detectors have.
+Considering a typical GW source with a strain of $10^{-22}$ at a distance of several $\rm Mpc$ and assuming LIGO and KAGRA are separated by the diameter of the earth, we would require a detection accuracy of $10^{-38}$ to see an angular difference between the incoming rays, which is over 15 orders below what current detectors can achieve~\cite{GWTC3}.